 Hot or even warm showers and baths can dry the skin out by stripping away the necessary natural oils that normally form a barrier on the outer layer of your skin.
 To avoid this, consider limiting your showers to ten minutes or less, and avoid very hot water.

-Perez’s top tip for protecting your skin this winter is “to maintain skin hydration.”
+Melodie Perez's, a skin health advocate and influencer, top tip for protecting your skin is “to maintain skin hydration.”
 She says that “maintaining the skin’s hydration helps with skin elasticity, prevents wrinkles, and makes your skin both look and feel better all around.
 So pack on those ceramides this winter!”

 Ceramides are lipids that form a natural barrier on the skin.
 They “play an essential role in structuring and maintaining the water permeability barrier function of the skin.”
 Incorporating products that contain ceramides into your skin care routine can restore the skin barrier, locking in moisture for the day.